servactory/servactory.com/docs/guide/usage/result.md

 ## Failed result

-A failed result is the result of a service running when an expected problem occurred internally.
+A failed result indicates an expected problem occurred internally.
+Expected problems don't throw exceptions—they're triggered via `fail!` methods.
-An expected problem means that an exception was not thrown, and the problem that arose, for example, was caused through one of the `fail!` methods.

-A failed service result can only be present when called via the `.call` method.
+Failed results only occur when using the `.call` method.
+This enables processing responses from external APIs.
-This is necessary, for example, to be able to process the result of a response from an external API.

-An example of the result when a problem occurs:
+Example result on failure:

 ```ruby
 # => <ApplicationService::Result @error=There is some problem with the user, @failure?=true, @success?=false>